mattriley/agile-avatars/README.md

 # Booting

-Booting is the process of making the application 'ready to launch' and involves loading configuration, composing modules, and returning the composed modules.
+Booting is the process of making the application _ready to launch_ and involves loading configuration, composing modules, and returning the composed modules.

 The boot function composes the application from modules in the src directory.